 Most couples make long-term financial decisions that may involve taking on a considerable amount of debt.
 When they decide to go separate ways, dividing such debt between them is not as easy.

-Mortgages, car loans, medical debt and other jointly-owned financial obligations can present a real headache during a divorce.
+Mortgages, car loans, medical debt and other joint financial obligations can present a real headache during a divorce.
 It may be hard to ascertain your share of debt, given that everything is bound to change with the divorce.

 Debt is divided equitably